 - Increasing customer retention by 2 percent lowers costs by as much as 10 percent.

 - Profit can increase between 25 to 95 percent just by increasing customer retention by 5 percent.

 - Loyal customers spends 33 percent more than new prospects.

-- Loyal customers are 5 times likely to repurchase, 5 times likely to forgive, 4 times likely to refer, and 7 times likely to try a new offering.
+- Loyal customers are 5 times likely to repurchase (see how to get repeat customers), 5 times likely to forgive, 4 times likely to refer, and 7 times likely to try a new offering.

 - The average value of lost customer is $243 internationally.